oritomov/speedo/README.md

 10 years before!
 Or something :)

+There are two mileages for the different fuels - one for LPG and one for unleaded.
+It shows the current one.

+I use the reset odometer button for mode selector.
+Short push is change of mode, and held of button for confirm.
+For example: push changes mode to "Reset mileage?" mode.
+If it follows push - then mode changes to "Set tires?" or if the button is held - reset indeed has happen.

 ## Details

 Initially I thought to gather all the electronics based on a PIC and 7 segments LEDs at the opposite side of the UAF2115 into the speedometer.
 But I never release it at that manner.

 Recently I decided to build it by Arduino and OLED displays.
 But then I never find a way to gather all electronics into speedometer.
 And finally I made it with the main board outside.

-I use the reset odometer button for mode selector.
-Short push is change of mode, and held of button for confirm.
-For example: push changes mode to "Reset mileage?" mode.
-If it follows push - then mode changes to "Set tires?" or if the button is held - reset indeed has happen.

 ### Circuit